dave-lab41/darkroom/README.md

   tar -xvf VOCtest_06-Nov-2007.tar
   ```

-### 3. Git Clone the darkroom respository to your build the container
+### 3. Git Clone the darkroom Repository to your Computer

 You probably already know how to do this.